esper-io/console_docs/docs/devices-groups/frp.md

 An unauthorized user cannot get through this security feature which protects the device against unauthorized factory reset.

-If you forget your google account id or cannot use this feature and have more questions, send us an email at ([support@esper.io](mailto:support@esper.io)).
+If you forget your google account id or cannot use this feature and have more questions, send us an ([email](mailto:support@esper.io)).